Commonwealth Monitoring Force in Rhodesia: Impact

-The CMFR successfully enforced ceasefire and facilitated the 1979 Rhodesian general election with Robert Mugabe being declared the first president of the newly formed Zimbabwe as well as the dissolution of Southern Rhodesia.
+The CMFR successfully enforced ceasefire and facilitated the 1980 Southern Rhodesian general election with Robert Mugabe being declared the first president of the newly formed Zimbabwe resulting in the dissolution of Southern Rhodesia.
 On 18 April 1980 the Union Jack was lowered for the last time from Government House in Salisbury, and the new African nation of Zimbabwe declared itself independent as a republic within the Commonwealth of Nations.
 Members of CMFR were awarded with the Rhodesia Medal as part of a joint commonwealth honors program.